omega8cc/boa/README.txt

 in Aegir core development for years, and BOA project, which is maintained by Omega8.cc exists only thanks to Aegir project continued development.

-You can donate using PayPal, Liberapay, Bitcoin or trough Open Collective at:
+You can donate using PayPal, Liberapay, Bitcoin or through Open Collective at:

   https://www.aegirproject.org/#donate